lkbbad/mergesort-scheme/README.md

-Merge sort function in scheme.
+# Merge sort function in scheme
 Author: Lindy Bustabad

 Odd: creates a list of the odd numbered elements in the list.